 - Sports, news, entertainment and more

-The only service to allow up to 5 streams at once keeps the whole family entertained
+The only service to allow up to 5 streams at once

-PlayStation Vue start at $45/month, so it’s a bit pricier than the competition.
+PlayStation Vue packages start at $50/month, so it’s a bit pricier than the competition.
 That said, all the channels you need for MLB Playoffs streaming are available via Vue, so it’s a good choice for baseball fans.
 A cloud-based DVR is included with your package so you can record games and watch MLB Playoffs replays at your convenience.
 You can watch MLB Playoffs online with mobile devices, PS3/PS4, Amazon Fire TV, and more.

 Live TV for the Whole Family